stjudecloud/docs/docs/guides/genomepaint/index.md

 solidifies a comprehensible view with as many as 6 assay types.

 As the order of assay types is important for the map, users can adjust the row order by dragging a label up or down.
-As below, the RNA-seq, SNP6, and Capture-seq rows are moved to the top, yielding a total of 337 samples (267+70) for the samples with TAL1 locus alterations.
+As below, the RNA-Seq, SNP6, and Capture-seq rows are moved to the top, yielding a total of 337 samples (267+70) for the samples with TAL1 locus alterations.